I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_const.md

 `Flags`

 A bitmask that can be set to zero or any of the following flags, combined with bitwise OR:

+#### TCP_FLAG_TIMESTAMP_ENABLED

+The host stack sets this flag to enable the TCP timestamp option on the connection.
+(For more
+       information about the TCP timestamp option, see RFC 1323.)
+When this option is enabled, the offload target must place a timestamp in each TCP segment that it sends.
+The host stack clears this flag to disable the TCP timestamp option on the connection.

+#### TCP_FLAG_SACK_ENABLED

+The host stack sets this flag to enable selective acknowledgments (SACKs) on the connection.
+       (For more information about the SACKs, see RFC 2018.)
+When this option is enabled, the offload target sends and receives SACK blocks over the TCP connection.
+The host stack clears this flag to disable SACKs on the connection.

+#### TCP_FLAG_WINDOW_SCALING_ENABLED

+The host stack sets this flag to cause the offload target to use scale factors (SndWindScale and
+       RcvWindScale) to compute send and receive windows for the connection.
+(For more information about window scale factors, see RFCs 2883 and 3517.)
+The host stack clears this flag to disable this option.

 `HashValue`